-Of all multiples, twins normally face the fewest medical problems and complications.
-Each additional baby a woman carries at one time increases the possibility of developing complications.
+Of all the types of multiple births, twins normally face the fewest medical problems and complications.
+Each additional baby a woman carries during her pregnancy increases the possibility of developing pregnancy complications.

 What are the most common complications associated with multiples?